 Dane County has been exploring ways to assist the agricultural industry by supporting a variety of community manure management pilot projects including manure digesters, nutrient concentration systems, and manure composting.

-Dane County led the development of two community manure digesters based on recommendations from the Community Manure Feasibility Study (PDF).
+Dane County is home to two community digesters - one in Waunakee and one in Middleton - that processed over 90 million gallons of manure and removed 168,000 pounds of phosphorus in 2021.
 The primary goal of the digesters is to remove phosphorous from manure resulting in reduced phosphorus runoff and improving water quality.
 Removed phosphorus can then be recycled and relocated to areas where phosphorus is needed.
-There are currently two community digesters in operation, one north of the Village of Waunakee and the other near the City of Middleton in the Town of Springfield.
+These community digesters are unique in that they are truly a public private partnership between Dane County, independent businesses, and our farming community.

 In 2010, Dane County commissioned its first community manure digester located just north of the Village of Waunakee.
 The digester serves as a centralized collection and processing facility for 35 million gallons per year of manure generated from three nearby farms.
 The manure is pumped from the farms into three 1.25 million gallon digester tanks where it undergoes anaerobic digestion.
 After digestion, fiber and solids containing phosphorus are removed through a combination of centrifuges and screw presses.
 These solids can then be used for bedding or as a fertilizer and soil amendment for area cropland.
 The liquid fraction, which contains nitrogen and potassium, is then returned to participating farms where it is used as a fertilizer for growing crops.